schandrika/volttron-docs/source/developing-volttron/developing-agents/agent-development.rst

    returns a value or throws an Exception in a timely manner.
 A number of seconds can be provided to specify a timeout duration.
 #.
 Many of the :ref:`Operations Agents <Operations-Agents>` can be used to monitor agent health, status, publishing
    frequency and more.
-Read up on the "ops agents" for more information.
+Read up on the "ops agents" for more information.(TODO.
+These agents are not ported to modular code yet.)

     .. note::